How to Grow Do Si Dos?

 Do Si Dos plants grow similar to Girl Scout Cookies plants, so having the experience of growing Girl Scout can be very helpful with dosi.

 Most growers prefer to grow Do Si Dos inside, where warm and humid conditions are maintained.
-Outside, Do Si Dos will thrive in temperatures between 75°-82°F. Exposure to cold nighttime temperatures will help reveal the full spectrum of colors typical for this plant.
+Outside, Do Si Dos will thrive in temperatures between 75°-82°F. Exposure to cold nighttime temperatures will help reveal the full spectrum of colors typical for this strain of cannabis.

 Training can be done in three-four different stages.
 The initial training can be performed when Do Si Dos plants are two weeks into the vegetation phase.
 Start with topping, gently removing the top of each plant, slightly spreading the leaves, and breaking off the tiny new growth that shows up from beneath.

 When three or four weeks into the vegetation, dosi plants should start growing really quickly.
-This is when you have humidity levels set around 65% and water every four days.
+This is when you have humidity levels set around 65%, and watering is done every four days.
 The temperature in the grow room is ideally set between 75 and 80°F. A second training session entails removing all bottom growth and fan leaves that cover bud sites.
 This is supposed to help Dosidos plants become bushier, wider, and produce more bud sites.

 The first thing is smell management.
 The other thing is knowing Dosidos’ weaknesses; this is a plant sensitive to extra light for example, but it generally doesn’t like stress from anything that’s extra.